daniel-j-anderson-dev/Platonic-Solids-pygame/README.md

 Render and manipulate orthographic 3D wireframe objects

-rotations are calculated using quaterions
+rotations are calculated using quaterions translations are not handled properly yet
+    (translations are relative to the screen instead of the axes)

 vertices are lists of 3 numbers edges are pairs vertex indices

 All solids are controlled together

+positive half axis is dashed
+x-axis is red
+y-axis is green
+z-axis is blue

 controls: